WebMaestroFr/wm-sass-compiler/readme.txt

 === Plugin Name ===
 Contributors: WebMaestro.Fr
 Donate link: http://webmaestro.fr/sass-compiler-wordpress/
-Tags: SASS, compiler
+Tags: Sass, compiler
 Requires at least: 4.0
 Tested up to: 4.0
 Stable tag: 1.0
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-SASS compiler for WordPress.
-Allows you to write and compile SASS, and to edit style variables straight into your WordPress dashboard.
+Sass compiler for WordPress.
+Allows you to write and compile Sass, and to edit style variables straight into your WordPress dashboard.

 == Description ==

-Write SASS, edit your variables and compile your stylesheet from your dashboard.
+Write Sass, edit your variables and compile your stylesheet from your dashboard.

 [Read the documentation](http://webmaestro.fr/sass-compiler-wordpress/)

-  - Register and enqueue your SASS sheets the same way you would do for your CSS.
+  - Register and enqueue your Sass sheets the same way you would do for your CSS.

     ```
     wp_enqueue_style( 'my-sass-handle', 'http://example.com/css/mystyle.scss', $deps, $ver, $media );